phpenv/phpenv/README.md

 preprocessor which will greatly reduce the time taken to rebuild failed installations.

+The phpenv installation script was originally based on the [php-build](https://github.com/CHH/php-build) installation script written by [Christoph Hochstrasser (CHH)](https://github.com/CHH) but has (almost entirely) been rewritten with humans in mind.
+Some of the differences to the original
+including:
-The phpenv installation script is based (almost entirely) on the [php-build](https://github.com/CHH/php-build) installation script written by [Christoph Hochstrasser (CHH)](https://github.com/CHH).
-The main difference is that it uses the [php-src](https://github.com/php/php-src) repo to compile your individual PHP installs as opposed to downloading a tarball from php.net.
+ * use of the [php-src](https://github.com/php/php-src) repo to compile your individual PHP installs as opposed to downloading a tarball from php.net.
+ * reads configuration options from source files located in `.phpenv/etc`
+ * allows you to do multiple builds per release
+ * includes building custom extensions located in the ".phpenv/php-ext` folder, as per the configuration source files, both static or shared.
+ * allows you to continue a failed installation from anywhere
+ * and more...

 You can list the available PHP releases by running: